resque/resque-scheduler/README.markdown

 ### Dynamic Schedules

 If needed you can also have schedules that are dynamically defined and updated inside of your application.
 This can be completed by loading the schedule initially wherever you configure Resque and setting `Resque::Scheduler.dynamic` to `true`.
-Then subsequently updating the "`schedule`" key in redis (namespaced to the Resque namespace) with a JSON encoded version of the schedule hash will cause the schedule to be updated.
+Then subsequently updating the "`schedules`" key in redis, namespaced to the Resque namespace.
+The "`schedules`" key is expected to be a redis hash data type, where the key is the name of the schedule and the value is a JSON encoded hash of the schedule configuration.

 When the scheduler loops it will look for differences between the existing schedule and the current schedule in redis.
 If there are differences it will make the necessary changes to the running schedule.